 Early Chupacabra?
 El Vampiro de Moca

-Cave dwellers depicted what they believed was a real chupacabra in crude drawings.
+Cave dwellers depicted what they believed was a real Chupacabra in crude drawings.
 Legends of a blood-sucking monster haunted tribal cultures in North and South America.
 Natives of the rain forest told stories of a Mosquito Man, who sucked blood from animals through his long pointed beak.
-This legendary creature was known as El Vampiro de Moca (The Vampire of Moca).
+This creature was known as El Vampiro de Moca (The Vampire of Moca).

 It wasn't until 1970 that the legend gained worldwide attention when several animals, including horses, were discovered dead in Moca, Puerto Rico.
 Each of the animals had been drained of all blood through two puncture wounds.
 Authorities dismissed the rumors of the El Vampiro and attributed the killings to satanic cults.
 However, when reports of sightings and dead animals with similar neck wounds began pouring into police stations all over Puerto Rico, the public was convinced the ancient vampiric creature was responsible.